CBM-FM

 CBM-FM (93.5 MHz) is a public non-commercial radio station in Montreal, Quebec.
 It carries the English-language CBC Music network.

 Owned and operated by the government-owned Canadian Broadcasting Corporation, CBM-FM is a Class C1 station.
 It transmits from the Mount Royal candelabra tower with an effective radiated power of 100,000 watts, using horizontal polarization.
-Its studios and offices, along with those of CBC Radio One sister station CBME-FM, are located at Maison Radio-Canada on René Lévesque Boulevard.
+Its studios and offices, along with those of CBME-FM (broadcasting CBC Radio One), are located at Maison Radio-Canada on René Lévesque Boulevard.

 History

 In 1947, CBM-FM first signed on at 100.7 MHz.
 In its early years, it simulcast the programming of co-owned CBM.
 French language CBF-FM also officially went on the air that year, at 95.1 MHz, although it had done experimental broadcasts for several years leading up to its sign-on.

 In 1960, CBM-FM began airing separate programming, along with the other CBC FM stations, playing mostly classical music.
 It became a simulcast of CBM again in 1962, but returned to separate programming in 1964.

-In 1971, CBM-FM moved to 93.5.
-CBF-FM took over the 100.7 frequency vacated by CBM-FM.
+In 1971, CBM-FM moved to 95.1 MHz, while CBF-FM took over the 100.7 frequency vacated by CBM-FM.
+The exchange was made because the 100.7 frequency that was vacated had a larger coverage area and was thus deemed more suitable to serve the larger French-speaking audience.
+The downgrade was the result of a new bilateral arrangement with the United States for FM radio allocations.
+However, reception on the new frequency was poor, and as a result in July 1976 the CBC was approved by the Canadian Radio-television and Telecommunications Commission to move to 93.5 MHz.
+The change was made on 3 October 1977.

-The CBC FM network was rebranded CBC Stereo on 3 November 1975, and CBC Radio Two in 1997.
+The CBC FM network was rebranded CBC Stereo on 3 November 1975 and CBC Radio Two in 1997.
 In 2006, CBM-FM and other Radio Two stations began a transition from mostly classical and jazz programming to a mix of adult album alternative, singer-songwriter and world music, as well as some classical and jazz.

 The weeknight version of the jazz program Tonic, hosted by Katie Malloch, originated from CBM-FM until Malloch's retirement in 2012.